NRCodeForge/StreamForge/README.md

 ---
 # Todo´s

-QOL - PoP OUT für die Letzten 10 Killer
+- nothing
+-
+# on approval
+- nothing

-- !command einbindung "Twitch"
+-
+# On Check
-- Like Balken
+- nothing
-- Killer Wunsch Platz per Befehl !place zb?
-- UI Elements neues design?
+-
  ...